capensis/canopsis/doc/sakura/FR/fr__alarm.rst

 of `flapping steps cropping` not being enough.
 It simply controls the maximum number of steps that an alarm can have.

-If a step should be appended whereas the has limit has been reached, it **MUST** be discarded and can *not* be retrieved.
+If a step should be appended whereas the limit has been reached, it **MUST** be discarded and can *not* be retrieved.

 The only step allowed to be considered when an alarm has reached its hard limit